screener-io/screener-storybook/README.md

 - Sauce Connect Integration requires all browsers to be Sauce Labs Browsers.
 An error is thrown when using non-Sauce browsers.

-  If you don't follow the rules, the runner will throw you the error: `Only Sauce Labs browsers with version can be used when launchSauceConnect flag is enabled`.

 - Logs for Sauce Connect are saved in the root of your project under `sauce-connect.log` for debugging purposes.

-  The sauce connect tunnel will generate `sauce-connect.log` log file for debugging purpose at the root directory of your project.

 - A unique `tunnelIdentifier` is automatically generated for you when using the Sauce Connect Integration.
 An error is thrown when `tunnelIdentifier` is set manually.

-  Please note that if you turn `launchSauceConnect` to be true, the runner will set a unique `tunnelIdentifier` for you insead of setting by yourself.
-If you don't follow the rules, the runner will throw you the error: `tunnelIdentifier cannot be set when launchSauceConnect flag is enabled`.

-- When running Sauce Connect tunnel on your localhost, please note that Sauce Connect only supports a limited set of valid ports.
+- When running Sauce Connect tunnel on your localhost, please note that Sauce Connect only supports a limited set of [valid ports](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+FAQS#SauceConnectProxyFAQs-CanIAccessApplicationsonlocalhost?). `screener-storybook` will pick one of them in the set for you.

-  When you run your tests in your localhost, please be cautious that sauce connect only supports these [valid ports](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+FAQS#SauceConnectProxyFAQs-CanIAccessApplicationsonlocalhost?).

-- For additional information on Sauce Connect please refer to the Sauce Connect FAQ and Sauce Connect Troubleshooting documentation.
+- For additional information on Sauce Connect please refer to the [Sauce Connect FAQ](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+FAQS) and [Sauce Connect Troubleshooting](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Troubleshooting) documentation.

-  If you have further question, you could visit [Sauce Connect FAQ](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+FAQS) and [Sauce Connect troubleshooting](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Troubleshooting) pages.

 ### Testing with Static Storybook App